ltb-project/white-pages/docs/general-parameters.rst

 Configuration files
 -------------------

-To configure White Pages, you need to create a local configuration file named ``config.inc.local.php`` in ``white-pages/conf``.
-For example :
+To configure White Pages, you need to create a local configuration file named ``config.inc.local.php`` in ``/etc/white-pages/``.
+For example:

 .. code-block:: php